rodjc/nflaunch/docs/installation.md

 source ~/.zshrc
 ```

-Adjust the path if you place the repository or virtual environment elsewhere.
+**Note:** Adjust the path if you created the virtual environment in a different location.

 ## Next Steps